mietzen/docker-ci-template/README.md

 ![](https://github.com/mietzen/docker-ci-template/blob/313cb3c73a4ce2a43397a3a749bfcc238c967367/dependabot-secrets.png?raw=true)

-[Optional] Add your DockerHub username under variables:
+[Optional] Add your DockerHub username and/or the docker image name under variables:

 - `DOCKER_HUB_USERNAME`
+- `IMAGE_NAME`

 ![](https://github.com/mietzen/docker-ci-template/blob/313cb3c73a4ce2a43397a3a749bfcc238c967367/actions-vars.png?raw=true)